kalinsky-dev/SoftUni-Software-Engineering/README.md

-# SoftUni-Software-Engineering-
-Courses from the main program in SoftUni
+# Courses from the main program in SoftUni